pytorch/builder/README.md

 Use to start/stop nimbix instances, ssh to them, or simply run a single command on them, in batch mode

+There's also a systray indicator, so you can see which instances are currently running.

 ## Contents

 * interactive usage